-Contractors and providers must provide evidence that their products or services can comply with accessible requirements.
+- the supplier provides evidence that their products or services can comply with accessible requirements

 Example of wording for tender documents and contracts

-Each government agency should work with their legal team, however the following text can be a template to start from.
+Always work with your legal team when preparing wording for tender documents and contracts.
+The following text can be a template to start from.